Stabbath/L4D2-Trial/README.md

 In L4D1 there was no real problem with this, but with L4D2 there's a tendency for survivors to be overly playful for someone who is stuck with 3 other people in a world with millions of zombies who want to kill you.
 It sometimes ruins the mood.
 So survivor chatter will be partially filtered to dispose of the worst offenders.

 ###There Are No Survivor Protection Mechanics
-There are several mechanics in place to protect survivors from taking too much damage: one example is the invulnerability timer (aka 'goframes').
+There are several mechanics in place to protect survivors from taking too much damage: one example is the invulnerability timer (aka 'godframes').
 Another is the limit to the time after a common infected hit is registered before another one can register again.
 Hits during this interval will deal no damage and have no effect on the player.
+Also, common infected magically do half damage when attacking from behind: makes no sense.
-So we will remove all of these mechanics, to increase the realism.
+So all of these mechanics will be removed.

 ###Boomer Bile Is All-Consuming
 In L4D2 boomer vomit will attract infected to people hit with it: yet if it comes from a vial thrown by survivors it doesn't cover survivors, and if it comes from a boomer it won't cover infected.
 This makes no sense.
 So the game will be changed so that all sources of bile cover all possible targets in it!

 ###Weapons Jam or Break
 Sometimes it happens: weapons jam.
 If a weapon gets wet it won't usually work very well.
 Homemade pipe-bombs can fail, and molotovs won't ignite if the cloth is completely wet.
+Not all melee weapons would be unbreakable in real life.
+Shoving infected away with a weapon might slowly cause damage to that weapon.
 Things like these will be added.

 ###Melee Weapons Don't Make Mincemeat Out Of Zombies
 A frying pan killing 4 infected with a single swipe?
 Really?
 That has to be changed.